Return a Response Directly¶

 Let's say that you want to return an XML response.

-You could put your XML content in a string, put that in a Response
+You could put your XML content in a string, put that in a Response, and return it:

 from fastapi import FastAPI, Response